 - You are working with shared or remote branches

-git merge feature-branchMerge is safer because it does not rewrite history when used with
+git merge feature-branchMerge is safer because it does not rewrite history when used with git merge.

 Use git rebase for clean commit history